-Through the Warm, Well Connected Fund, a further £29,034.94 was distributed through Direct Awards to Citizens Advice Antrim and Newtownabbey, two

-Good Morning Projects, A Safe Space to be Me, two Neighbourhood Renewal Partnerships and a small Grants Programme which opened for applications on Friday 22 January 2021.
-The detail of this delivery plan was circulated for Members' information.
+Through the Warm, Well Connected Fund, a further £29,034.94 is being distributed through Direct Awards to Citizens Advice Antrim and Newtownabbey, two Good Morning Projects, A Safe Space to be Me, two Neighbourhood Renewal Partnerships and a small Grants Programme which opened for applications on Friday 22 January 2021.
+The detail of this delivery plan is enclosed for Members' information.

-Members were advised that a further Letter of Variance had been received from the Department for Communities (DfC) for an additional amount of £149,707.86 under the Community Support Programme (CSP) for the delivery of the COVID-19 Community Support Fund - Tranche 3, targeting need, alleviating poverty and providing a response to the Coronavirus Pandemic in local communities.
+Members are advised that a further Letter of Variance has been received from the Department for Communities (DfC) for an additional amount of £149,707.86 under the Community Support Programme (CSP) for the delivery of the COVID-19 Community Support Fund - Tranche 3, targeting need, alleviating poverty and providing a response to the Coronavirus Pandemic in local communities.

-Given the emergency nature of this fund and the fact that it had to be spent by 31 March 2021, Officers had consulted with a range of community and voluntary groups and community planning statutory partners and based on these consultations and the guiding principles of the Fund, Officers had developed the circulated delivery plan for Tranche 3 which was launched on Monday 1 February 2021.
+Given the emergency nature of this fund and the fact that it has to be spent by 31 March 2021, Officers have consulted with a range of community and voluntary groups and community planning statutory partners and based on these consultations and the guiding principles of the Fund, Officers have developed the enclosed delivery plan for Tranche 3 which was launched on Monday 1 February 2021.

-Equality Screening and Rural Proofing was undertaken under Tranche 2 of the Fund and an Equality Impact Assessment was not required.
+Equality Screening and Rural Proofing was undertaken under Tranche 2 of the Fund and an Equality Impact Assessment is not required.